-As product usage analytics deliver a growing stream of data and insights into product team dashboards, user retention metrics have become an increasingly reliable KPI to measure customer, product, and company health.
-While this has long been the case for SaaS it is becoming increasingly important for B2B on-premise software, too.
+As product usage analytics deliver a stream of data and insights into product team dashboards, user retention metrics have become an increasingly reliable KPI to measure day to day user, product, and company health.
+While retention information has long been useful for SaaS, it is becoming increasingly important for B2B on-premise software, too.

-Customer retention is “vital to the growth of your business since the cost of acquiring a new customer is much greater than maintaining and growing an existing account.”
-Research shows that “increasing retention by 5% actually increases profits anywhere from 25% to 95%,” so let’s define user retention, how to measure it, and what to do to improve it.
+Customer retention is vital to the growth of your business since the cost of user acquisition is much greater than maintaining and growing an existing account.
+Research shows that increasing retention by 5% actually increases profits anywhere from 25% to 95%, so let’s define user retention, how to measure it, and what to do to improve it.

 What is User Retention?

-User Retention is the continued use of a product or feature by your customers.
-While measuring user retention for feature usage is relatively straightforward (using that feature at least once in a specified period of time), measuring it for a product requires more definition.
+User Retention is the continued use of a product, feature or app by your customers.
+While measuring retention for feature usage is relatively straightforward (using that feature at least once in a specified period of time), measuring retention for a product or complete app requires more definition.
 It is important to lay out the usage factors that will be considered to be “product usage” before beginning your measurement efforts.
-For example, does simply running the application count as usage or is there a higher requirement based on factors like the length of time spent or the number of key features used, etc.
+For example, does simply running the app or using the site count as usage or is there a higher requirement based on factors like the length of time spent or the number of key features used, etc.

-User Churn is a subset of user retention metrics that looks at the number of users who have stopped using a product during a designated time frame.
+User Churn (and churn rate) is a subset of user retention metrics that looks at the total number of users who have stopped using a product during a designated time frame.
 It is crucial to define the retention period appropriately.
 For instance, if your app is utilized on a daily basis, a shorter time frame makes sense (especially where daily retention rates are critical).
-Is your application used monthly?
+Is your app used monthly?
 A longer time frame would be more suitable.
-It is important to grasp the context of how your application is used and setting a relevant time period for analysis will yield more fruitful insights.
+It is important to grasp the context of how your mobile app or site is used and setting a relevant period for analysis will yield more fruitful information.